A Photographer's Guide to Tulum, Mexico

 - The majority of visitors stay either in town or along the beach road.
 It’s about a 25-minute ride between the two and they both have their perks.
 Hotels in town are generally more affordable than those by the beach.
 Additionally, downtown has a leg up on authentic (and affordable) Mexican food.
 On the beach road, you'll find hotels to be more expensive for obvious reasons, but they also come with the element of luxury, they’re located in a safer area, and boast easy access to the beach.

 - While Uber and Lyft are not active in Tulum, taxis are plentiful.
 And though they’re convenient, costs can add up quickly.
 A more cost-effective way of getting around Tulum is via colectivos.
 These shuttles are reserved mostly for locals, and serve as a cheap way to get around Tulum.
 Hop in a colectivo and you'll notice they tend to squeeze as many people as possible inside and make their way throughout the city.
 For example, as opposed to paying $13 USD for a cab ride from downtown to the beach (or vice versa) a colectivo will cost less than a dollar.

 - Many restaurants include gratuity in their check, but fail to point it out.
 Be sure to double-check your bill before leaving.

-Instagram Spots in Tulum
+Best Instagram and most Photogenic Places in Tulum

 - Ven a La Luz - A 2018 arts and culture festival brought South African artist, Daniel Popper’s massive wooden sculpture to Tulum.
 Steel, wood, rope, and greenery make up the figure of a woman titled Ven a la Luz (come into the light).
 The intention behind the sculpture is to communicate the connection between humankind and nature.
 It currently serves as the entrance to Raw Love as well as a perfect Instagram opportunity for passersby.